 to Grow Light-Frame by 1.4 BBF Annually

 The SLB’s new strategic plan aims to generate 2.9 BBF in new annual lumber demand by 2035, with nearly 1.4 BBF (~47%) expected to come from light-frame construction, led by multifamily housing.
-The fastest path to volume is clear: focus on the “missing middle”—housing that fills the gap between single-family and high-rises—along with affordable and attainable projects where light-frame already wins on cost, speed, and scalability.
+The fastest path to volume is clear: Focus on the “missing middle”—housing that fills the gap between single-family and high-rises—along with affordable and attainable projects where light-frame already wins on cost, speed, and scalability.

 The strategy builds on proven gains, sharpening SLB-funded programs—

-the AWC, Think Wood, WoodWorks, and Education—to convert more 1-8 story multifamily projects by cross-promoting the well-established value propositions of light-frame and hybrid light-frame/mass timber systems.
+8- story multifamily projects by cross-promoting the well-established value propositions of light-frame and hybrid light-frame/mass timber systems.
 Priority actions include accelerating code adoption, expanding technical project support, and scaling outreach in regions with the largest opportunity for growth.

-For developers, the business case is compelling: shorter construction timelines reduce financing costs, faster lease-up accelerates cash flow,
+For developers, the business case is compelling: Shorter construction

 and hybrid systems (such as light-frame interiors with mass timber floors or cores) deliver performance and design flexibility without inflating budgets.
 These advantages boost net operating income while reducing delivery risk, playing a key factor in a tighter lending environment.

 By concentrating investment where light-frame’s advantages are already proven and adoption can scale quickly, the SLB is positioning lumber for sustained, repeatable annual growth of 1.4 BBF from light-frame construction alone.
+See the SLB's strategy.

 Williams College Davis Center | Leers Weinzapfel Associates |